ChrisAyo/Blog/content/articles/my-second-blog-post.md

 ---
 title: How to set a schedule and how to stick to it?
 description: I am a person who likes to do things spontaneously and say yes to things last minute.
 The problem with this is that my other objectives and Goals will suffer as I leave them to motivation, when I feel like it and when I have time.
 img: favicon.ico
 alt: my second blog post
-dog: Something finee
+date: 21st Jan 2021
 ---

 <h3>Again we go again</h3>
 1. Potatoes
 2. Jack and jill

 <div class="font-display">
 <p>
 I am a person who likes to do things spontaneously and say yes to things last minute.
 The problem with this is that my other objectives and Goals will suffer as I leave them to motivation, when I feel like it and when I have time.

 This has caused me to delay my progress with coding, applying for a Tech job and reaching the goals I have set out.

 </p>